Neutral / cushion / high arch

 Forefoot heightMen: 17mmWomen: 17mm

 Updates to Inov-8 Trail Talon 275 GTX

-- Inov-8 aims to make long distance running more comfortable with the introduction of the Trail Talon 275 GTX.
+- Inov-8 aims to make long distance running more comfortable with the introduction of the GTX version of the Trail Talon 275.
 A new midsole is in the offing in this shoe that adds a bit more cushioning, particularly in the heel for those long days on the trail.
 Despite the enhanced cushioning, the shoe is surprisingly lighter than the model it is replacing.